-Ever noticed what would happen if you do not pay attention to your VPN logging policy?
+Ever wondered what would happen if you didn’t pay attention to VPN logging policies.

 5 Best VPNs that do not Keep Logs in 2019